 The thing I love about a good recipe (aka one that works and works well) is the opportunity to get a little extra creative with it.
 Don’t get me wrong, I do abide by the saying, “if it ain’t broke don’t fix it”, however, no one said anything about if it “ain’t broke why not making it even better”, right?

 Well, that’s where these breakfast bars come in.
 A sort of spin off of my Oatmeal Berry Breakfast Bars, these ones are the best combination of breakfast and dessert- and there is absolutely NOTHING wrong with that!
-This recipe combines all of the traditional flavors of carrot cake like sweet carrot (duh), warming cinnamon, plump raisins, crunchy coconut and of course the perfect creamy-peanut-buttery frosting you’ll probably end up licking off of the spoon (no judgement).
+This recipe combines all of the traditional flavors of carrot cake like sweet carrot (duh), crunchy coconut and of course the perfect coconut icing you’ll probably end up licking off of the spoon (no judgement).

 I’m sure the minute that you read “carrot cake” you immediately scrolled down to the ingredients to assess the sugar damage.
 Well, you’ll be scrolling a long while since, wait for it…there is NONE!
-Yes, you read that right, no sugar and no junk equals no unnecessary calories.
-These bars are sweetened only naturally with bananas and are just 150 calories a bar!
+Yes, you read that right, no sugar and no junk equals no unnecessary calories and are less than 150 calories per bar!

 This healthy spin on the traditional dessert makes the perfect easy grab and go breakfast, snack, or anytime treat!

 Yields: 9 Bars

 Prep time: 10 minutes